cssidy/powder-day-alerts/README.md

 Some of the things you need to install (included in the requirements.txt file):

 * [Twilio](http://www.dropwizard.io/1.0.2/docs/) - Twilio offers a free trial that gives you one text-able phone number
-* [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Beautiful Soup for web scraping
+* [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Beautiful Soup for web scraping

 ## How to use
 You must download this repository to your own machine, adjust the Twilio API credentials